Garmelon/PFERD/CONFIG.md

 authentication token.
 The token is provided as password and it is not cached.
 This authenticator does not support usernames.

+### The `keyring` authenticator

+This authenticator uses the system keyring to store passwords.
+It expects a username in the config and will prompt *once* for the password.
+After that it receives the password from the system keyring.

+- `username`: The username.
+(Required)
+- `keyring_name`: The service name PFERD uses for storing credentials.
+(Optional)

 ## Transformation rules

 Transformation rules are rules for renaming and excluding files and directories.